zhangir-azerbayev/dotfiles/README.md

 - neovim with lua config
 - $\LaTeX{}$ preamble and snippets.

-To put all the config files in the correct places, run `fish link.fish`.
+To symlink config files to correct locations, run `fish link.fish`.

 ## Todos
 - [ ] set up vim-tex with new nvim config
+- [ ] make list of `apt install` dependencies.